YK3D/Geo-FS-Radar/README.md

 1. Install the [Tampermonkey](https://www.tampermonkey.net/) browser extension.
 2. Open the Tampermonkey dashboard and create a new script.
-3. Paste the full contents of `GeoFS_Radar.user.js` and save.
+3. Paste the full contents of `GeoFS-Main.user.js` into a new script and save OR click [Install](https://github.com/YK3D/Geo-FS-Radar/raw/main/GeoFS-Main.user.js)
-4. Navigate to `https://www.geo-fs.com/geofs.php?v=3.9` — the radar appears automatically.
+4. Open [GeoFS](https://www.geo-fs.com/geofs.php?v=3.9) — the radar appears automatically.

 ---